 Wastewater samples are collected from wastewater treatment plants across both the North and South Island of New Zealand.
+Grab or 24 hr composite sample s are collected.
 Most sites are sampled at least weekly between Monday and Thursday of any given week.
 The number of sites and frequency of collection varies over time.
+Greater variability is expected with grab samples.